Jean-Louis Billon: Political career

 Appointed Minister of Trade, Crafts and SME on 22 November 2012, by President Alassane Ouattara, Jean-Louis Billon is currently Minister of Trade of Ivory Coast.

 During his first term, he has defined an institutional and regulatory framework for the activities of crafts and SMEs, to improve their creation and development.
 On this purpose, he is the creator of the Phoenix Project, in an ongoing wish to enhance African companies.

 Various other actions took place during Jean-Louis Billon’s term.
 Among them, the rehabilitation of Artisanal Centre of Grand-Bassam, the creation of the first Ivorian Market Handicrafts (MIVA), or the launch of the project "The Agency" for SMEs, including the establishment of a guarantee fund and business incubators.

 In October 2021, Jean-Louis Billon announced his candidacy for the presidential election scheduled for 2025.

-Sporting commitment

-In addition to his socio-economic and political engagement, Jean-Louis Billon is attached to the sport culture of his country.
+On October 26, 2024, he reaffirmed his candidacy for the presidential election.

+In January 2025, the disciplinary council of the Democratic Party of Côte d'Ivoire (PDCI) summoned him on January 15, 2025, following a request from Tidjane Thiam, but this was ultimately canceled.

+Sports

 On 13 December 2007, he became head of the National Committee of Support for Elephants, which he resigned 27 June 2010 after the World campaign in South Africa.